DeiInvictus/deiinvictus.github.io/_posts/2025-02-08-campaign-for-science-and-progress.markdown

 ### Recommendations

-Enrolling in a reputable and regionally accredited in-state college to complete your basics and then transfer to a university for your bachelor's degree will enhance your credibility to the highest level and ensure that your efforts are acknowledged and respected.
-This way, you will be less likely to be dismissed, and God can utilize you as a powerful force for good.
-Those who would deride and dismiss you at this level only showcase their own ignorance. **I recommend pursuing a degree in STEM; fields such as Physics, Astronomy/Astrophysics, Mathematics, Chemistry, Nuclear Engineering, Aerospace Engineering, Chemical Engineering, Electrical Engineering, Mechanical Engineering, Computer Science, and Biochemistry are excellent options**.
+Enrolling in a reputable and **regionally accredited in-state college** to complete your basics and then transfer to a university for your bachelor's degree will enhance your credibility to the highest level and ensure that your efforts are acknowledged and respected.
+This way, you will be less likely to be dismissed, and God can utilize you as a powerful force for good. **I recommend pursuing a degree in STEM; fields such as Physics, Astronomy/Astrophysics, Mathematics, Chemistry, Nuclear Engineering, Aerospace Engineering, Chemical Engineering, Electrical Engineering, Mechanical Engineering, Computer Science, and Biochemistry are excellent options**.
 I lead by example, having earned a place on the President's List multiple times in Physics at a college that has been regionally accredited for over 50 years.

 > Wisdom is supreme—so acquire wisdom, and whatever you acquire, acquire understanding!
 (NET Bible, 2019, Proverbs 4:7).